ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 *  attorneyActDecisions will be populated by whenTheLpaCanBeUsed for Modernise LPAs
 * "caseAttorneyJointly": true, "caseAttorneyJointlyAndJointlyAndSeverally": false, "caseAttorneyJointlyAndSeverally": false, "caseAttorneySingular": false, are replaced by 1 enum - "howAttorneysMakeDecisions": "jointly"   .
 We will replace the current 4 fields internally, with a new enum similar to how Modernise does it, because this is a better less clumsy way to handle this data
 * "caseSubtype": "hw", is replaced by "lpaType": "personal-welfare"  , "pfa" is replaced by "property-and-affairs"
-*  "lifeSustainingTreatmentwill be populated by ": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"  - make this an enum internally for Modernise LPAs
+*  "lifeSustainingTreatment will be populated by ": "Option B", renamed to e:g "lifeSustainingTreatmentOption": "option-a"  - make this an enum internally for Modernise LPAs
 *  withdrawnDate will be populated by withdrawnAt for Modernise LPAs
 * registrationDate will be populated by registrationAt for Modernise LPAs